 But the situation is different with regard to phone calls you make to people other than these.
 If you are in prison, you will likely be warned that all outgoing telephone calls you make will be recorded.
 This is absolutely true.
 And as long as the calls don’t involve confidential conversations with, say, your lawyer, they can be used as evidence against you in your criminal proceeding.44

 Example: David is arrested on charges of domestic violence against his girlfriend, Mary.
 While he is in jail awaiting his trial, David calls Mary many times, and they talk about the events that led to the charges.
 The jail has a sign next to the phone warning inmates that their calls may be monitored and recorded, with the name of the phone company-AT&T-by the sign.
-The conversations between David and Mary are recorded, and the prosecution uses them as evidence against David.
+The conversations between David and Mary are recorded, and the district attorney uses them as evidence against David.

 This evidence is admitted at David’s trial, because he was warned that his calls could be recorded….even though the name of AT&T on the sign may have led him to believe that it was the phone company, and not jail authorities, that might record his calls.45